-• Fraud and abuse laws apply not only to physicians, healthcare professionals, hospitals and other referral sources, but also to nursing homes, case managers, discharge planners and other professionals in a position to influence healthcare referrals, purchases or orders.
+• Fraud and abuse laws apply not only to physicians, health care professionals, hospitals and other referral sources, but also to nursing homes, case managers, discharge planners and other professionals in a position to influence health care referrals, purchases or orders.
 These laws cover:

-- The offer or payment of a kickback or other improper inducement to secure referrals, purchases or orders - The request or receipt of an improper payment in exchange for referrals, purchases or orders of healthcare services - Improper payments or inducements can take many forms, including: - Above fair market value lease payments to a referral source or free or below fair market value lease payments from a referral source - Loans to referral sources with below market interest rates or other terms that do not meet commercial lending standards - Professional services contracts (e.g., medical director agreements) for more services than are needed or at rates in excess of fair market value - Management fees that fail to cover the full cost of services furnished to a referral source - Extravagant gifts or entertainment (Super Bowl tickets, cruises, jewelry, etc.) - Improper inducements may be indirect, such as a payment or concession made to a third party with the expectation that it will be passed on to a referral source.
-Even the mere offer of a kickback or improper inducement could be a violation of law and could subject you and the Company to criminal prosecution. - Enhabit will evaluate the financial and ownership interests maintained by referral sources to ensure that applicable agreements are executed and referrals are monitored.
+- The offer or payment of a kickback or other improper inducement to secure referrals, purchases or orders - The request or receipt of an improper payment in exchange for referrals, purchases or orders of health care services - Improper payments or inducements can take many forms, including: - · Above fair market value lease payments to a referral source or free or below fair market value lease payments from a referral source - Loans to referral sources with below market interest rates or other terms that do not meet commercial lending standards - · Professional services contracts (e.g., medical director agreements) for more services than are needed or at rates in excess of fair market value - $\cdot\,$ Management fees that fail to cover the full cost of services furnished to a referral source - · Gifts or entertainment that do not follow our Vendor Relationships and Gifts policy. - Improper inducements may be indirect, such as a payment or concession made to a third party with the expectation that it will be passed on to a referral source.
+Even the mere offer of a kickback or improper inducement could be a violation of law and could subject you and the company to criminal prosecution. - Enhabit will evaluate the financial and ownership interests maintained by referral sources to ensure that applicable agreements are executed and referrals are monitored.

-STANDARD: We safeguard the environment.
+We safeguard the environment.

 We comply with laws that safeguard the environment and promptly address any situation that results in the unauthorized discharge or emission of pollutants into the air, ground or water.
-We also follow the laws for storing, handling and disposing of hazardous materials, gases, chemicals and bio-wastes.
+We also follow the laws for storing, handling and disposing of hazardous materials, gases, chemicals and biowastes.

 - A company that violates environmental laws may be subject to heavy fines and other penalties.
-Covered Persons who knowingly violate environmental laws are subject to criminal sanctions, including heavy fines, penalties and imprisonment. - Follow all applicable laws for storing, handling and disposing of hazardous materials, gases, chemicals and waste. - If you learn of a dangerous or hazardous environmental condition, report it immediately to your supervisor or manager, or to the Ethics & Compliance Hotline (1-855-932-6675).
+Covered Persons who knowingly violate environmental laws are subject to criminal sanctions, including heavy fines, penalties and imprisonment. - Follow all applicable laws for storing, handling and disposing of hazardous materials, gases, chemicals and waste. - If you learn of a dangerous or hazardous environmental condition, report it immediately to your supervisor or manager, or to the ethics and compliance hotline (833.254.2212).